JaneQ14/Date-Changer/README.md

 # Date-Changer
- a program that changes the date of files and folders to any.
+ a program that changes the date of files and folders (.NET required).

  Download:
  https://github.com/JaneQ14/Date-Changer/releases/download/windows/Date.Changer.exe